-Can I claim compensation for a slip on a shop floor?
+Can I claim injury compensation for a slip on a shop floor?

 Making a successful claim in these situations, however, will depend on a range of factors, including the shop's safety procedures, the availability of CCTV or photographic evidence, and an independent medical professional's report.